l77l77/mbaytas.github.io/about/index.md

 I am a ~~programmer + engineer + economist + academic + musician + writer + strategist + photographer + YouTuber + philosopher + teacher~~ designer + computer scientist born in Turkey, currently based in ~~Istanbul~~ Gothenburg.

+I am currently teaching at the joint Department of Computer Science and Engineering at Chalmers University of Technology and University of Gothenburg, and working on two strands of research:

+- "[Social Drones](https://www.baytas.net/research/socialdrones/)" :: informing and creating designs for interactive autonomous drones, mainly for leisure and wellness applications. *This work is sponsored by Qualisys AB, and funded by the Wallenberg AI, Autonomous Systems and Software Program – Humanities and Society.*
+- "[Digital Preciousness](https://www.baytas.net/research/digitalpreciousness/)" :: experimenting with product and user interface designs that embody longevity and value. *This work is funded by Vetenskapsrådet (The Swedish Research Council) with a Natural and Engineering Sciences Grant.*

 I also produce and host [Design Disciplin](https://www.designdisciplin.com/) -- a [video](https://www.youtube.com/designdisciplin) [podcast](https://podcast.designdisciplin.com/) and [website]((https://www.designdisciplin.com/)) that seeks to illuminate diverse patches on the vast landscape of "design".